-When we use the phrase it’s usually with a wry smile… ”Now what’s this I hear about you and a new lady love…” we tease.
-What lady? ”Oh a little bird told me you were out with so-and-so.”
+When we use this phrase it’s often with a wry smile… “Now what’s this I hear about you and a new lady love..?” we tease. “… a little bird told me you were out with so-and-so.”

-It’s all a bit of fun in our modern usage.
-It’s a playful way of concealing our sources.
-But back in Ecclesiastes it sounds quite ominous…
+In our modern usage it’s a bit of fun and a playful way of concealing our sources.
+But used in Ecclesiastes it sounds more ominous…

 This sounds more like a North Korean directive from the thought police.
-As with all of Ecclesiastes, it’s not meant to be wrenched from its context and pressed into service as a moral or religious pep-talk.
-Solomon is opening up his spiritual journal and it’s been written from a very particular viewpoint: it’s life “under the sun“.
-Here is the perspective of someone who’s refusing to deal with an inbreaking God or a life-beyond-death.
-It’s only about life in the here and now.
-And from that perspective, Solomon says some extremely unspiritual things.
+Yet, as with all of Ecclesiastes, it’s not meant to be wrenched from its context and pressed into service as a moral or religious pep-talk.
+Solomon is opening up his spiritual journal and it’s been written from a very particular viewpoint: it’s life “under the sun”.
+This is the perspective of someone who won’t accept an in-breaking God or a life-beyond-death.
+It’s restricted to life in the here and now.
+And from that perspective, Solomon says some very unspiritual things.
 Take, for example, the immediately preceding verse:

 A feast is made for laughter, and wine maketh merry: but money answereth all things.
 (Ecclesiastes 10:19)

 There’s a verse for a Christian bumper sticker!
-It’s not great advice for the Christian life.
-But it’s precisely how to live if “life under the sun” is all there is.
+It’s not great advice is it?
+But it’s precisely how we will live if “life under the sun” is all there is.

-Our birds-as-thought-police phrase falls into the same category.
-There aren’t any pithy moral fruits to be harvested, but it is interesting to see the categories of thought which Solomon takes for granted.
+Our birds-as-spies phrase falls into the same category.
+This won’t yield us any pithy moral aphorisms, but it is interesting to see the categories of thought which Solomon takes for granted.

-Firstly, the saying betrays a very deeply ingrained hierarchy.
-Honour for the king is lauded (as opposed to the derision in which we hold our own leaders).
+Firstly, the saying betrays a deeply ingrained hierarchy.
+Honour for the king is approved, (unlike the contempt in which we often hold our leaders today).

-Secondly, the worst thing imaginable is to curse the king.
+Secondly, the worst crime imaginable is to curse the king.
 When Solomon ascended the throne, the people shouted “God save the King!”
-Ultimately our hope is in the Messiah, the true King to represent His people, fight their battles and win their victories.
-To spurn Him is to spurn all hope.
+(1 Kings 1:39) Ultimately our hope is in the Messiah – the true King – to represent His people, fight their battles and win their victories.
+To spurn Him is therefore to spurn all hope.

 Finally, Solomon thinks of birds as messengers.
-That’s an important biblical connection in that the Spirit is represented by a dove.
-It is He who communicates our thoughts to God and His thoughts to us.
+This is an important biblical connection as the Spirit is represented by a dove.
+He who communicates our thoughts to God and His thoughts to us.

 the Spirit searcheth all things, yea, the deep things of God.
 For what man knoweth the things of a man, save the spirit of man which is in him? even so the things of God knoweth no man, but the Spirit of God.
 (1 Corinthians 2:10-11)

-Now these truths could come together in a terrifyingly condemning way.
+Now these truths could coalesce in a frightening and condemning way.
 We do not always hold King Jesus in the highest regard.
-Will the Spirit inform on us to the great Thought Policeman in the sky?
+Does this mean the Spirit will inform on us to the Great Stasi in the sky?

 he maketh intercession for the saints according to the will of God.
 (Romans 8:27)